 The US also has its own regulations, as well as most countries around the world.

 Of course, there’s a lot of “small print” involving cancellations (surprise!
-You’re dealing with an airline) but sites like Flightright helps you get your flight cancellation compensation.
-Flightright is the market leader when it comes to enforcing your rights to receive the flight delay or cancellation compensation you’re entitled to.
+You’re dealing with an airline), but sites like AirHelp help you get your flight cancellation compensation by taking care of the entire process for you.

 They do the whole process for you, and if they don’t succeed, your case is closed free of charge.

-Every flight and cancellation/delay is different, so you should check with Flightright whether your situation can be compensated.
+Every flight and cancellation/delay is different, so you should check with AirHelp whether your situation can be compensated.

 3. Ask for a Refund